quang-huynh/MLZ/README.md

 Huynh, Q.C., Gedamke, T., Porch, C.E., Hoenig, J.M., Walter, J.F, Bryan, M., and Brodziak, J. 2017.
 Estimating Total Mortality Rates from Mean Lengths and Catch Rates in Non-equilibrium Situations.
 Transactions of the American Fisheries Society 146:803-815.

 Then, A.Y, Hoenig, J.M, and Huynh, Q.C.
-In revision.
+In press.
 Estimating fishing and natural mortality rates, and catchability coefficient, from a series of observations on mean length and fishing effort.
 ICES Journal of Marine Science.